 - Expressing feelings and opinions

-We provide students with a core textbook “Jin Bu 2” supplemented with a workbook and a subscribed online learning platform “GoChinese”.
+We provide students with a core textbook “Jin Bu 2” supplemented with a workbook and two subscribed online learning platforms: GoChinese and “iPandarin”.

 Mandarin Chinese is an option subject at GCSE.
 Students follow the Edexcel GCSE Chinese (9-1) specification.

 At GCSE, students have one double lesson and two single lessons per week of Mandarin Chinese and two pieces of homework will be set.
 Full details can be found in the specification but topics include: